FREQUENTLY ASKED QUESTIONS

 Like the Invisible Boys, coming to terms with my sexuality was not easy.
 As a teen, I worried my sexuality made me less manly, but accepting and owning my attraction to guys made me feel more confident and masculine.
 We can't change which sex we're attracted to, and that's okay.
 Worrying about your sexuality won't change it - trust me, I've been there.
 You're fine just as you are.
 And it gets better.
 I've been with my husband, Raphael, for over a decade and we've built a happy life together.

 Some same-sex attracted men don't even identify as "gay" or "bi" or label their sexuality at all.
-I personally call myself "homosexual" or a "same-sex attracted man" or "rough trade".
+I personally call myself "homosexual" or a "same-sex attracted man".
+More casually I often call myself "bromosexual" (a gym bro who is homosexual) or "rough trade".
 There's no one way to be anything, and you don't have to justify it to anyone.
 Call yourself what feels right to you.

 If you're struggling, I recommend reaching out for help.
 I got help from a mental health service when I was at my lowest, and it helped me get better.
 Lifeline offers a free and anonymous crisis counselling service via phone and instant chat.
 The Samaritans offer a similar service with the added option of writing a whole email to an anonymous counsellor if you want to offload something complex without needing an instant response.

 Q: I'm a writer.
-Can I send you my book manuscript/TV show script/collection of Hungarian spoken word song cycles?
+Can I send you my book manuscript/TV show script/collection of Hungarian spoken word song cycles for your feedback/advice?

 No, please don't send me your manuscripts.
 I won't read them.
 I get these requests very often and I'm afraid I just don't have the time to help with this.